What is CAPspace?

 How much does it cost to join CAPspace?

 There is no fee to create an account in CAPspace, posting collaborations, participating in the CAPspace signature event, Read Around the Planet, and some other events posted.

 CAPspace account information is not shared or disseminated.

 Do I have to have certain equipment to participate in CAPspace?

-CAPspace supports all brands of standards-based H.323 equipment which includes room systems, VC carts, desktop, Cloud and mobile solutions such as Webex and Zoom.
+CAPspace supports all brands of standards-based H.323 equipment which includes room systems and VC carts.
+We also support desktop, Cloud and mobile solutions such as Webex and Zoom.

 What is a collaboration?